Lily Greenberg Call

 Lily Nikole Greenberg Call is an American political activist and former public servant with a background in political science, humanitarian work, and Israel advocacy.
 She has been involved in various political campaigns, humanitarian efforts, and advocacy initiatives both in the United States and abroad.

-She resigned from her post at the US Department of the Interior, becoming the first Jewish political appointee to do so in protest of Israel's war on Gaza.
+She resigned from her post at the US Department of the Interior, becoming the first Jewish political appointee to do so in protest of the 2023 Israel-Hamas war.

 Early life and education

 Greenberg Call was born and raised in San Diego, California.
 In 2010, she co-founded "Girls Give Back", a leadership group for teenage girls through San Diego's Jewish Family Services, by which she developed an advocacy program to train girls on community impact and legislative processes.
 In 2014, she received the Peter Chortek Leadership Award from the Jewish Community Foundation of San Diego for her efforts in advocacy and leadership.

 After graduating from the San Diego Jewish Academy, Greenberg Call pursued higher education at the University of California, Berkeley, where she majored in political science and minored in public policy.
 During her time at UC Berkeley, she was actively involved in student organizations, such as the Cal Berkeley Democrats.
 She held leadership roles in the Jewish Student Union and Bears for Israel, and served as a student director at the university's Institute of Governmental Studies.
 In 2015 and 2018, she received the Cal Alumni Association Leadership Award, which recognizes outstanding leadership and community involvement among students at UC Berkeley.